spark423/pldi2025-artifact/README.md

 ```
 $ ./CorrectnessTestRLIBM.sh
 ```
 This script will take roughly 20 minutes.
-The testing method is the same as that for OurLibm.
-Because the testing is sampling based, not all RLIBM functions without RNE will fail this test.
+The testing method is the same as that for CORE-MATH and glibc.
 To confirm the correctness of RLIBM's functions with respect to all inputs, representations (bit-lengths <= 32), and rounding modes, run the following script.

 ```
 $ ./CorrectnessTestFullRLIBM.sh